Atreyagaurav/numrng/README.md

 ## Usage
 It is useful to input a bunch of similar commands by piping the input with different numbers.

-For example in bash `{1..5}` can be expanded to numbers `1` to `5`, but there isn't an easy way to do that for discontinuous ranges.
-So with this command, you can have that.

 with gnu `parallel` you can run something like: `numrng 1-3,7-8 | parallel echo {}`

 Number range can be passed as CLI args, or can be passed from stdin.
 For stdin, pass `-` instead of the number range, it'll wait for stdin and interpret them.
 You can pass CLI args range as well as wait for stdin.